swissclubto/swissclubto.github.io/_events/2024-07-28-national-day.md

 two soft drinks, and a cookie.
 Parking and use of facilities is included in all tickets!

+Notice that at the event itself, you won't be able to pay with credit or debit cards.
+Cash only, please.
+(One more reason to buy a combo ticket online before the event!)
+{: .notice--warning}

 [willowgrove]: <https://www.willowgrove.ca/>
 [tickets]: <{{ page.web_url }}>